riquezjp/Adw-green-dark/README.md

 Close any nautilus (Files) windows you might have open & run `nautilus -q` in terminal.
 Then open any folder & you should see green accents.

 DONE.

+Note: The official Manjaro green is #16a085, so you can replace my use of #419c8a in each css file.
 --------------------------------------------

 Process: